moengage/cloud_alarms_checker/docs/HOW_TO_USE.md

-# How to Use the MoEngage Cloud Alarms Checker
+# How to Use the Cloud Alarms Checker

 Following are the ways the ways to access the project: